mazetoken/SLP-smart-contract-tokens/README.md

 `node src/yieldFarming.js`

-- you will see contract working and 1000 REBEL or VANDALS will be sent to your wallet (wait for a few minutes untill the command line is ready)
+- you will see contract working and 1000 REBEL, VANDALS or CARTEL will be sent to your wallet (wait for a few minutes untill the command line is ready)

 - to mint another 1000 tokens - if the command line is ready - type `node src/yieldFarming.js`, send 0.00003400 BCH to Alice BCH address, wait for a few minutes and then type again `node src/yieldFarming.js` (repeat this step to mint more tokens)